bcrescimanno/dotfiles/README.markdown

 A few of the plugins the plugin script will install require some dependencies; hopefully I can modify the included plugins.sh script to handle some of these.
-I've only tested this on OS X but it should work in any *nix environment.
+I've only tested this on OS X but it should work in any linux / unix  environment.
 It won't work on Windows and I won't be adding support for it--feel free to fork if you want!

 * Ack